Meal Plan Template for Coaches & Personal Trainers

 Bottom line: Spreadsheets are fine for learning and for 1-3 clients.
 Once you're serving 5+ clients or want to offer nutrition as a paid service, the time savings from software pays for itself within the first week.

 Custom cover page.
 Your logo, client name, plan duration, and a professional layout.
-First impressions matter — this is what the client sees before they read a single recipe.
+First impressions matter, and this is what the client sees before they read a single recipe.

 Brand colors throughout.
 Headers, accents, and section dividers in your brand palette.
 Consistent branding across the entire document.